All Products

 • Aliyun HBase

-Update time field: Select the field in the SAP HANA table that is the update time (timestamp type) from the drop-down options, or enter the HANA SQL time string expression, such as concat(column_date,column_time).
+Update time field: Select a field of the timestamp type in the SAP HAHA table that indicates the update time, or enter a HANA SQL time string expression, such as concat(column_date,column_time).

 • Log Service